1925 serum run to Nome: Air mail

-The serum race helped spur the Kelly Act, which was signed into law on February 2.
+The serum race helped spur the Air Mail Act of 1925, which was signed into law on February 2.
 The bill allowed private aviation companies to bid on mail delivery contracts.
 Technology improved and, within a decade, air mail routes were established in Alaska.
 The last mail delivery by private dog sled under contract took place in 1938, and the last U.S. Post Office dog sled route closed in 1963.
 Dog sledding remained popular in the rural interior but became nearly extinct when snowmobiles spread in the 1960s.
 Mushing was revitalized as a recreational sport in the 1970s with the immense popularity of the Iditarod Trail Sled Dog Race.

-While the Iditarod Trail Sled Dog Race, which runs more than 1000 mi from Anchorage to Nome, is actually based on the All-Alaska Sweepstakes, it has many traditions that commemorate the race to deliver the serum to Nome, especially Seppala and Togo.
+While the Iditarod Trail Sled Dog Race, which runs more than 1000 mi from Anchorage to Nome, is based on the All-Alaska Sweepstakes, it has many traditions that commemorate the race to deliver the serum to Nome, especially Seppala and Togo.
 The honorary musher for the first seven races was Leonhard Seppala.
 Other serum run participants, including "Wild Bill" Shannon, Edgar Kalland, Bill McCarty, Charlie Evans, Edgar Nollner, Harry Pitka, and Henry Ivanoff have also been honored.
 The 2005 Iditarod honored Jirdes Winther Baxter, the last known survivor of the epidemic.
-The position is now known as Leonhard Seppala's Honorary Musher, the Leonhard Seppala Humanitarian Award is given to the musher who provides the best dog care while still remaining competitive, and the Leonhard Seppala Heritage Grant is an Iditarod scholarship.
+The position is now known as Leonhard Seppala's Honorary Musher, the Leonhard Seppala Humanitarian Award is given to the musher who provides the best dog care while remaining competitive, and the Leonhard Seppala Heritage Grant is an Iditarod scholarship.
 The two races follow the same route from Ruby to Nome.

-A reenactment of the serum run was held in 1975, which took 6 days longer than the 1925 serum run, or more than twice the total time.
+A reenactment of the serum run was held in 1975, which took six days longer than the 1925 serum run, or more than twice the total time.
 Many of the participants were descendants of the original 20.
 In 1985, President Ronald Reagan sent a letter of recognition to Charlie Evans, Edgar Nollner, and Bill McCarty, the only remaining survivors.
 Nollner was the last to die, on January 18, 1999, of a heart attack.